Alectene/parsetagram/README.md

 # parsetagram
 # parsetagram Functionality

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.
+This is an Instagram clone with a custom Parse backend through Heroku that allows a user to post photos and view a global photos feed.

 **Required Functionality(all implemented)**